minisodan/OvativeGroup/README.md

 # Image Captioning Library - Ovative Group
-## Omar Elsegeiny, Mason Myles, Ian King, Bohdan Ivanyshyn, Emily Anderson
+### By: Omar Elsegeiny, Mason Myles, Ian King, Bohdan Ivanyshyn, Emily Anderson

 Our capstone project, a Python pipeline CLI library, offers a streamlined solution for generating captions and a general overview for images.
 By simply providing URL(s) or a directory containing images, our library delivers insightful captions.
 Embedded within are pre-trained models for image captioning and optical character recognition, seamlessly integrated with a language generation model (LLM) for cohesive output.
 Tailored to meet the requirements of our client, Ovative Group, this tool serves as an in-house asset for efficiently captioning advertisements, offering both conciseness and detail in its captions.